gmelchett/sensorix/README.md

 # sensorix

 There are tons of different kinds of monitoring programs.
-I just want to have a simple health monitor that can alert me when my little toy cluster need some attention.
+I just want to have a simple health monitor that can alert me when my toy servers are in need of attention.
 No graphs, no fancy dashboard.
 `sensorix` is there just to give a hands up that attention is needed.